 Everything You Need To Know About Terpenes Of Cannabis

 You might have experienced that the smell slightly defers even when you try the same cannabis strain twice.
 The secret lies in the compound called terpenes.
 Cannabis contains more than 100 terpenes and each of them has its benefit.
-In short, cannabis contains higher concentrations of terpenes.
+In short, cannabis contains large amounts of terpenes.
 And, you will discover more about them in the article.
 So, continue reading.

 What are terpenes?